cookiejar/cookietemple/docs/available_templates.rst

 TODO: IM NGINX.conf is atm a duplicate listen port 80.
 FIX IT?!
 Note that the setup process also includes HTTP to HTTPS redirecting.

-If you encounter any problems, dont hesitate to drop us a message in our discord or create an issue `at our github repo <https://github.com/Zethson/cookietemple/issues/new/choose>`_
+If you encounter any problems, dont hesitate to drop us a message in our `Discord <https://discord.com/channels/708008788505919599/708008788505919602>`_. or create an issue `at our github repo <https://github.com/cookiejar/cookietemple/issues/new/choose>`_

 gui-java
 ---------